 CDAC promotes human rights, accessibility and inclusion for people who have speech and language disabilities that are not primarily caused by hearing loss.

-They promote human rights, accessibility and inclusion for people with communication disabilities by:
+They promote human rights, accessibility and inclusion for people with communication

 - Conducting projects